labrystechnology/AiDE-AI/README.md

 New Project

 1. Start with the AiDE Planning Assistant GPT (https://chatgpt.com/g/g-67798aff6be881918ac59747a7e6542d-aide-planning-assistant-gpt).
 For those who wish to create their own version, the base prompt is included in `AiDE_Planning_Assistant_GPT.md`.
-I have found Gemini Pro Experimental on AI Studio to be very usefukl (you can create your own Gem on gemini.google.com or in Prompt Builder at www.aistudio.google.com.
+I have found Gemini Pro Experimental/Flash Thinking on AI Studio to be very usefukl (you can create your own Gem at gemini.google.com https://gemini.google.com/app or in Prompt Builder at https://aistudio.google.com/prompts/new_chat.
 You can use the master prompt with an model as a master system prompt.
 2. Use it to brainstorm and generate a `planning_doc.md` for your project.
 3. Save the `planning_doc.md` in the project root.
 4. Instruct your AI code assistant to: